DaveBenham/VenomModules/README.md

 This port does not support oversampling.

 ### Sync (Hard Sync) input
-This port functions as a Schmitt trigger that goes high above 2V and goes low below 0.2V.
-The Schmitt trigger thresholds allow for both unipolar and bipolar signals to be used.
+The Sync input resets the master oscillator phase to 0 upon the leading edge of an incomming trigger.

-The sync resets the master oscillator phase to 0 upon transition to high.
+If using any of the one shot modes, the Sync is used to trigger the start of a wave cycle.

-The Sync input also triggers the oscillator when using any of the four one shot modes.
+The trigger detection is implemented as a Schmitt trigger that goes high above 2V and goes low below 0.2V.
+Those thresholds allow for both unipolar and bipolar trigger signals to be used.

 This port supports oversampling that can be disabled via the port context menu.